F5 BIG-IP APM RADIUS Integration with AuthPoint

 The BIG-IP APM Network Access feature provides users with the functionality of a traditional IPSec VPN client.
 With Network Access, employees, partners, and customers can securely access corporate resources from any location using a standard web browser or the BIG-IP Edge Client.

-1. Select Access > Connectivity/VPN > Network Access (VPN) > Network Access Lists.
+1. From the Main navigation pane, select Access > Connectivity/VPN > Network Access (VPN) > Network Access Lists.

 Configure a Connectivity Profile